PostHog/posthog.com/contents/blog/0-to-hero.md

 Marketing didn't need to be scalable to get the first ten users.
 I asked my friends, only with the goal of building it _for_ someone with a real product.
 We felt this would surface lots of edge cases, instead of us building it all locally at first.

 And, hey, this wouldn't be PostHog unless I got real specific, so I'm going to tell you how I _actually_ did this.
-Just start at the top and work you way down until you get 10 people to use your product:
+Just start at the top and work you way down until you get ten people to use your product:

-1. Whoever springs to mind first, as you likely know them the best.
+1. Whoever springs to mind first, as you likely know them the best
-2. Go through your WhatsApp / texts
+2. Go through your WhatsApp, texts
-3. Go through your LinkedIn, searching for people who are your first degree connections.
+3. Go through your LinkedIn, searching for people who are your first degree connections
-4. Go through your LinkedIn, looking for people who've ever worked at the same places you've worked.
+4. Go through your LinkedIn, looking for people who've ever worked at the same places you've worked

 We weren't self-serve at this stage.
 In fact, we didn't even have the ability to create a new user without manually editing the database, so we would set people up over Slack / WhatsApp, or physically with them.
 We did as much in person as we could.